marberi/100days/README.md

 the loss fuction was just the MSE loss of the recovered parameters.
 This is a good example of not needing to be too advanced to get results.

 ![parabola fit](https://github.com/marberi/100days/blob/master/parabola_fit.png)

+# Day 51 [2019-03-09]
+Finished the AI for everyone course.
+Quite some unexpected hours of watching today.
+It is a recommended course, especially if starting out with AI.
+For a technical person, it would not replace any of the more advanced courses where you learn how to code.
+It puts AI in a larger perspective and give ideas on how to use AI within a company and the benefit for society.